 I am instructed by the above party (hereafter referred to as the 'Objectors') to raise an objection to the proposed Oxfordshire County Council (Didcot Garden Town Highways Infrastructure - A4130 Improvement - Milton Gate to Collett Roundabout), A4197 Didcot to Culham Link Road, and A415 Clifton Hampden Bypass) CPO 2022.

-The Objectors are the freeholders of land known as Fullamoor Farm to the south of Thame Lane as shown on Sheet 17 of the Clifton Hampden Bypass section in the Draft Order.
+The Objectors are the owners of land to the north of the River Thames and south of Zouch Farm, Culham (Sheet 13) forming part of the Order Lands in the Draft Order.
 The Objectors are therefore a Qualifying Person for the purposes of their Objection to the Draft Order.